IgorKrupenja/vscode-github-soft-theme/README.md

 ## Customization

-To customize this theme, refer to the [color theme documentation](https://code.visualstudio.com/api/extension-guides/color-theme) for a guide.
+To customize this theme, refer to the [color theme documentation](https://code.visualstudio.com/api/extension-guides/color-theme).
 A detailed list of available color customizations is [here](https://code.visualstudio.com/api/references/theme-color).
 This allows you to conveniently make minor adjustments to the theme without the need to create and manage your own theme repository.

 ### Semantic highlighting